Award Winning

 Sexualised Behaviour: Safety, Scripts & Support

-Who it’s for: Foster carers supporting children showing sexualised or harmful behaviour, including online risks.
+Who it’s for: Foster and kinship carers supporting children showing sexualised or harmful behaviour, including online risks.
 Calm first, safety always, no shame.

 Goals: Equip carers to respond safely and confidently, using clear plans, therapeutic scripts, and teamwork with professionals.